Certified IRB Professional (CIP) Exam

 CIP Reexamination

 The CIP Exam may be taken as often as desired upon filing of a new application and fee.
 There is no limit to the number of times the examination may be repeated.
-Unsuccessful candidates must wait 90 days before re-taking their exams
+Unsuccessful candidates must wait 90 days before reapplying.

 For additional information, you may reference this document.
 Please note that PSI approves all accommodations for PRIM&R’s exams.